uphold/docs/_cards.md

   Requires the <code>cards:read</code> scope for Uphold Connect applications.
 </aside>
 <aside class="notice">
-  <code>:id</code> can either be the card ID or its bitcoin address and it must be owned by the user making the call.
+  <code>:id</code> can either be the card ID or any of the card's crypto addresses (on any network), and it must be owned by the user making the call.
 </aside>

 ### Response